Anthony-J-Garot/snippets-front-end/README.md

 enough on the server (API) side, but didn't lend well to this React front-end.
 I left the pages around for instructional purposes.
-By that I mean that the mutation worked, the user logged-in to the back end, but the front-end just had no idea what was going on.
+By that I mean that the mutation worked, the user logged-in to the back-end, but the front-end just had no idea what was going on.

 ## authToken through JWT